Zuboh/Zuboh/README.md

 * 🌍  I'm based in Brescia
 * ✉️  You can contact me at [lorenzozubani1999@gmail.com](mailto:lorenzozubani1999@gmail.com)
-* 🧠  I'm learning ReactJS
+* 🧠  I'm learning Qwik

 ### Skills